marcos-surf-journal/marcos-surf-journal.github.io/_posts/2020-02-06-driving-south-in-december.markdown

 On this site, I hope to capture a little bit of my surf trip and the waves I find a long the way, hopefully also for future trips.

-The experience of living in my van next to the surf spots of Fuerteventura and Lanzarote has been incredible so far, and hopefully I can transmit a little bit of that feeling through here.
+The experience of living in my van next to the surf spots of Fuerteventura and Lanzarote has been incredible so far, and the goal of this site is to share little bits of it here.

 [jekyll]:https://jekyllrb.com/